 Summary

 As you can see, both the sacred pilgrimages of Hajj and Umrah are significant acts of worship in Islam that involve a journey of faith to the holy city of Mecca.
 Hajj can only be performed during the month of Dhul-Hijjah, which Muslims must do once in their life.
 Unlike Umrah, it can be performed at any time of the year.
-The differences between these two significant acts of worship extend to their importance, obligations, and the other aspects listed above.
+Both provide opportunities for spiritual growth, purification, and a deeper connection to the Islamic faith.

 Read Also: Pillars of Hajj and Umrah